KooroshSadri/KooroshSadri.github.io/_pages/notes.md

 * 🔒 While working on the Quasi-Inversion project, many little lemmas were proved; [this](..files/notes/007.pdf) is one of them.
 [Last Update: Feb 2021]

 * It is easy to make a paper cylinder but impossible to make a paper sphere.
 "What is the general rule here?"
 I asked [Behzad](https://www.linkedin.com/in/behzadhaghgoo), my high school friend, and he came up with a rather beautiful conjecture; [this](../files/notes/006.pdf) note is a proof for his (generalised) conjecture.
 There are a few open (at least for me) problems here as well (Cf. [Problems](kooroshsadri.github.io/problems) tab).
-[Last Update: ]
+[Last Update: Apr 2019]

-*
+* 🔒 [This](../files/notes/005.pdf) is a model that proves the poorer one is, the more decent he is as well.
+(Of course I am kidding!)
+[Last Update: 2017]

+* 🔒 I am interested in the sphere packing problem.
+In 2017, I published a Persian review [here](http://physics.sharif.edu/~takaneh/wp-content/uploads/2020/03/Takaneh28.pdf).
+[This](..files/notes/004.pdf) is a neater version.
+[Last Update: 2017]